SmartForest-no/wheelRuts_semanticSegmentation/README.md

 ```

 # Available models
+As 🍒 on top of the 🎂, in addition to the default model, we also provide additional models (see Table below).
 The default model (singleTrack_allData_49epochs) has been trained for 50 epoch on the entire dataset described by [Bhatnagar et al. (2022)](https://zenodo.org/record/5746878#.YoeAzKhBxaQ).
-As 🍒 on top of the 🎂 we also provide additional models (see Table below).

 | model_name  | description | accuracy |
 | ------------- | ------------- | ------------- |